a1henu/tinytorch/examples/imagenet/README.md

-# TinyTorch MNIST Example
+# TinyTorch ImageNet Example

-This example demonstrates how to train and evaluate a neural network model on the MNIST dataset using TinyTorch.
+This example demonstrates how to train and evaluate a neural network model on the Stanford CS231n Tiny ImageNet dataset(http://cs231n.stanford.edu/tiny-imagenet-200.zip) using TinyTorch.

 ## Requirements